 What if My Child is Being Bullied at School in Arizona? | School Bullying

-What happens or what should you do as a parent or guardian if your child is being bullied in Arizona?
-First, I think we should define what bullying is.
+What should you do as a parent or guardian if your child is bullied in Arizona?
+First, let’s define what bullying is.

 What is Bullying?

-The State Board of Education has a definition of bullying, and that is when a student is exposed repeatedly over time to negative action on the part of one or more students.
+The State Board of Education defines bullying as when a student is repeatedly exposed to hostile action on the part of one or more students.
 That action is meant to hurt the student.
-And, the person is seeking control, the person who is potentially doing the alleged bullying.
-It has to be over a period of time, this can’t just be one incident.
-And it also must be with the intent to hurt that student who is potentially being bullied.
-So, that’s a very broad definition.
+And the person who is potentially doing the alleged bullying is seeking control.

 Types of Bullying

-This is the most common type of bullying.
-If someone were to assault another student repeatedly over time, that’s considered bullying.
-It can range from hitting and kicking to spitting and pushing which causes possible injury.
+It is the most common type of bullying.
+It can range from hitting and kicking to spitting and pushing, which causes possible injury.
 Yes, these types of harassment commonly happen.
 Also, this violence can involve the destruction of property.
 It’s common for students who bully others into taking their victim’s belongings and damaging them.
-So, that’s physical.

 Emotional or Social Bullying